 Leadership in Energy and Environmental Design (LEED) rating system is an independent green building certification program created by the United States Green Building Council (USGBC), providing voluntary guidelines and third-party verification that a building or community was designed and built using strategies intended to improve performance in environmental and human health metrics such as: sustainable site development, water savings, energy efficiency, materials selection, and indoor environmental quality.
 Based on the number of points your project achieves in the LEED rating system, a project can obtain one of the following certification levels: Certified, Silver, Gold or Platinum.
 USGBC says that LEED defines “a nationally accepted benchmark for the design, construction and operation of high-performance green buildings” and “provides building owners and operators with the tools they need to have an immediate and measurable impact on their buildings’ performance.”
 LEED certified buildings often provide healthier work and living environments, which contributes to higher productivity and improved employee health and comfort.
 The USGBC has compiled a long list of benefits of implementing a LEED strategy, which ranges from improving air and water quality to reducing solid waste, benefiting owners, occupiers, and society as a whole.

+Urban One can provide LEED Consulting services for projects that they are acting as the Fee Developer / Owner’s Rep on.
+We typically do not provide this as a stand-alone service for the simple reason that we are not LEED Consultants, but rather Developers who happen to can get their projects LEED certified.
 Urban One’s LEED Consulting services typically include the following scope of work, that will allow the client and design team to navigate through the LEED building certification process from cradle to grave:

 - Discovering and setting LEED goals (score target) with the owner and design team, and establishing design strategies with the design team (path to compliance) for each target LEED prerequisite and point.